-- Have texturing tools as described below available. - Ensure the air supply is equipped with a oil/water trap in working condition or use a disposable filter at the gun. - Thoroughly clean 1" to 2" beyond repair area with a wax and grease remover prior to beginning the repair.
-Note: Silicone or other contaminants (often found around window moldings) can ruin a repair.
+- Have texturing tools as described below available. - Ensure the air supply is equipped with an oil/water trap in working condition or use a disposable filter at the gun. - Thoroughly clean 1" to 2" beyond repair area with a wax and grease remover prior to beginning the repair.
+NOTE: SILICONE OR OTHER CONTAMINANTS (OFTEN FOUND AROUND WINDOW MOLDINGS) CAN RUIN A REPAIR.